TL21 Professional Development Programme 22/23

-The TL21 Programme is a workshop-based Continuing Professional Development programme for teachers and school leaders that promotes innovative practice and professional learning communities in post-primary schools.
+The TL21 Programme is a workshop based Continuing Professional Development programme for teachers and school leaders that promotes innovative practice and professional learning communities in post-primary schools.
+The programme has been running since 2003.

 The programme is a research-led one and its two main aims are: